yferr/FELA_backend/README.md

 # Installed apps

-The project cams with three app:
+The project comes with the following apps:

 - core: It has the myLib package, who contains the geoModelSerializer.
 It is a base class to manage models with geometries.
-Ii uses geodjango.
+It uses geodjango.
 - FELA: It contains a model, serializer, and modelViewSet